 This one has an old number transferred to this base.

-The standard numbering format is 123-“L”AA
+The standard numbering format is 123-“L”AA as seen above.

 Special Olympics World Games plate, to support the Games held in Connecticut in 1995.
 A general “Special Olympics” plate is now issued instead.